writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 but our current plan is to have the following rules in place:

 * Vaccination required for all attendees
-* Masks required for all indoor spaces
+* Masks required in all indoor spaces
 * A new venue that provides more access to outside air, and outdoor space
 * 100% refund for all attendees who need to cancel for COVID-related reasons
 * Limited venue capacity to give people enough room to socially distance
-* Seating options based on comfort level being near others in various spaces
+* Seating options based on distancing comfort level in various spaces
 * Venue spaces with windows that open or that are fully outside

 We also have a few more ideas to ensure safety of all attendees that we are discussing,